Hala the Accuser

-Hala the Accuser is a fictional character appearing in American comic books published by Marvel Comics.
+Hala the Accuser is a supervillain appearing in American comic books published by Marvel Comics.
 She first appeared in Guardians of Knowhere #3 and was created by Brian Michael Bendis and Valerio Schiti.
 She is a member of the Kree Accuser Corps.

 Publication history

 Hala the Accuser first appeared in Guardians of Knowhere #3 and was created by Brian Michael Bendis and Valerio Schiti.